therealsheero/ASL-Detection/README.md

 # 🤟 ASL Sign Language Detection using MobileNetV2

-This project focuses on detecting American Sign Language (ASL) hand gestures using deep learning.
+This project focuses on detecting American Sign Language (ASL) hand gestures using deep learning and then further use it to play a game of simple crossword.
 It includes data collection with OpenCV and MediaPipe, training a MobileNetV2-based image classification model, and evaluating its performance on a custom dataset of ASL signs (0-9 and A-Z).

+By integrating ASL recognition with interactive crossword puzzles, we aim to make language learning more engaging, intuitive, and enjoyable.
+Such playful learning experiences can contribute significantly to the cognitive and linguistic development of young users.

 ---